MAPF-Competition/web_resource/resources.md

 All the best-known solutions can be downloaded and analysed with [PlanViz](https://github.com/MAPF-Competition/PlanViz), our offline visualisation tool (previously open-sourced in 2023).

-📂In the [Code Archive](https://github.com/MAPF-Competition/Code-Archive), you will find:
+📂In the [Code Archive](https://github.com/MAPF-Competition/Code-Archive), you will find for both 2023/2024 competitions:

 * Implementations for the best submission of each team on the final leaderboard of the Fast Mover and Overall Best categories.
 * Implementations that produced any best-known solution in the Line Honours category.